 Earl Grey Chia Seed Oatmeal

 Earl Grey tea and oatmeal is a breakfast duo that's pretty impossible to beat both flavor-wise and in terms of filling you up with healthy nutrients.
-Oats are a much better breakfast option when you've been indulging in too many eggs because they're packed with fiber.
+Oats are a much better breakfast option when you've been indulging in too many eggs because they're packed with soluble fiber, which can lower cholesterol.
 It's also extremely easy to make, so it'll be a busy weekday staple.
 Add some nuts for a crunch, and blueberries and a hint of vanilla extract if you want to sweeten things up.

 For a Light Lunch: